SpaceX Starbase: Construction

-Major site construction at SpaceX's launch site in Boca Chica got underway in 2016, with site soil preparation for the launch pad in a process said to take two years, with significant additional soil work and significant construction beginning in late 2018.
+Major site construction at SpaceX's launch site in Boca Chica began in 2016, with site soil preparation for the launch pad in a process said to take two years, with significant additional soil work and significant construction beginning in late 2018.
 By September 2019, the site had been "transformed into an operational launch site – outfitted with the ground support equipment needed to support test flights of the methane-fueled Starship vehicles."
 Lighter construction of fencing and temporary buildings in the control center area had begun in 2014.

 The Texas launch location was projected in the 2013 draft EIS to include a 20 acre vertical launch area and a 12.2 acre area for a launch control center and a launch pad directly adjacent to the eastern terminus of Texas State Highway 4.
 Changes occurred based on actual land SpaceX was able to purchase and replat for the control center and primary spaceship build yard.

 SpaceX broke ground on the new launch site in September 2014, but indicated then that the principal work to build the facility was not expected to ramp up until late 2015 after the SpaceX launch site development team completed work on Kennedy Space Center Launch Pad 39A, as the same team was expected to manage the work to build the Boca Chica facility.
 Advance preparation work was expected to commence ahead of that.
 As of 2014, SpaceX anticipated spending approximately US$100 million over three to four years to build the Texas facility, while the Texas state government expected to spend US$15 million to extend utilities and infrastructure to support the new spaceport.

 The design phase for the facility was completed by March 2015.
-In the event, construction was delayed by the destruction of one of SpaceX two Florida launch facilities in a September 2016 rocket explosion, which tied up the launch site design/build team for over a year.
+Construction was delayed by the destruction of one of SpaceX two Florida launch facilities in a September 2016 rocket explosion, which delayed the launch site design/build team for over a year.